thojmr/HS2_BetterVR/README.md

 - Fixes the bug of vanilla game not detecting thumb stick input on some platforms.
 - Fixes the bug of vanilla game resets camera when changing animation even if the camera initialization option is toggled off.
 - Fixes the non-interactable silhouette palette in game settings.
-- Fixes the bug that all animations are frozen after opening mod config dialog and closing game settings dialog sometimmes.
+- Fixes the bug that all animations are frozen after opening mod config dialog and closing game settings dialog sometimes.

 ## How to install